 Symptoms of Heat-Related Problems

-- Dry lips or skin, which could mean they’re dehydrated.
+- Dry lips or skin, which may signal dehydration.

-- Sweating a lot or skin that feels very hot.
+- Heavy sweating or skin that feels very hot to the touch.

-If I see these signs, I act fast to stop it from getting worse.
+If you notice any of these symptoms, act quickly to prevent things from getting worse.
 CDC.

 What To Do If Your Baby Overheats

-Then, I take off extra clothes.
-Light, airy fabrics are best for cooling down.
-I use a damp cloth to gently wipe their skin, especially on the forehead, neck, and arms.
+Remove any extra layers.
+Light, loose clothing is best for cooling down.
+You can gently wipe their skin with a damp cloth, focusing on the forehead, neck, and arms.

-Note: If they remain confused, vomit, or have a high temperature, contact a doctor or emergency services right away—heatstroke is serious.
+Note: If your baby stays confused, vomits, or has a high temperature that won’t come down, contact a doctor or call emergency services right away.
+Heatstroke is a medical emergency.
 CDC.

-Tip: Watch for any discomfort and ensure your baby stays hydrated for a fun and safe sunny outing!
+Tip: Watch for any discomfort and make sure your baby stays hydrated for safe, enjoyable sunny outings.

 Frequently Asked Questions for How To Protect Baby From Sun In Stroller?